The Department of Community & Environmental Sociology presents the 2025 Slesinger Lecture:

 Professor Doris P. Slesinger (1928-2006)

-Professor Slesinger earned her PhD in sociology (with an emphasis on demography and health) from UW-Madison in 1973.
-She joined the Department of Rural Sociology in 1974, and was promoted to full professor ten years later.
-In 1987, the Department chose her as its chair — a position no other woman had filled for a Rural Sociology department in the United States.
-She retired in 1998 and remained engaged in university affairs.
-Her research and outreach activities concerned the health and well-being of minorities including African Americans and Native Americans, women, migrant farm workers, and the rural poor.
+Professor Doris Peyser Slesinger (1928-2006) earned her undergraduate degree in 1949 from Vassar College, her master’s degree in 1960 in sociology and demography from the University of Michigan, and her PhD in sociology (with an emphasis on demography and health) from the University of Wisconsin-Madison in 1973.
+She joined the faculty of UW-Madison’s Department of Rural Sociology in 1974, and was promoted to full professor ten years later.
+In 1987, the Department chose Professor Slesinger to serve as its chair — a position no other woman had filled for a Rural Sociology department in the United States.
+She retired in 1998, and remained engaged in university affairs, including serving as a member of the Governor’s Advisory Council on Migrant Labor and in the UW-Madison Faculty/Staff Ombuds Program.

 The Slesinger Lecture